Palestine exception: Responses

 Besides affecting Palestinians themselves, Steven Salaita suggests that suppression of pro-Palestinian discourse also particularly affects Arabs, Muslims and ethnic minorities.
 He says that individuals initially investigated for pro-Palestinian or anti-Israeli speech have been subsequently prosecuted on politically motivated charges.

 According to Jairo I. Fúnez-Flores, many pro-Palestinian advocacy groups have shifted to less restrictive social media platforms such as X (formerly Twitter) in order to evade censorship or punishment when speaking about the Gaza war and the resulting humanitarian crisis.
 Several groups have also used social media or instant messaging platforms to organize protests, media campaigns, and other activities without direct oversight.
 Fúnez-Flores says these shifts occurred in response to claims that traditional media coverage often amplified institutional justifications for restricting speech, while giving less attention to faculty and student perspectives.
 A film documenting the Palestine exception in academia and during pro-Palestinian protests on university campuses was produced and screened at several universities.

 Criticism of the concept

-In a review of two books on the subject, Professor of Arabic at Louisiana State University Mark Wagner critically examines the argument that pro-Israel groups suppress academic freedom by targeting anti-Zionist scholars.
-Wagner contends that this point of view fails to substantiate claims of systemic censorship, instead presenting cases that are often anecdotal, exaggerated, or reflect typical academic disputes.
-He suggests that such narratives serve more to bolster the careers and ideological positions of their authors than to expose genuine repression.
-Wagner argues that the portrayal of anti-Zionist academics as embattled truth-tellers is less about defending free speech and more about consolidating power within a progressive academic faction, particularly through a postcolonial framing of the Israeli–Palestinian conflict as a simplistic morality tale.
+In a 2018 review essay, Louisiana State University professor Mark Wagner disputed claims that pro-Israel groups systematically suppress academic freedom by targeting anti-Zionist scholars.
+He argued that the books he reviewed relied on anecdotal or exaggerated cases and often treated ordinary academic disputes as evidence of censorship.
+Wagner also criticized the portrayal of anti-Zionist academics as victims of repression and argued that it reinforced a postcolonial interpretation of the Israeli–Palestinian conflict.

-In 2015, StandWithUs CEO Roz Rothstein said that it is not pro-Palestinian voices being silenced on campus, but rather pro-Israel demonstrations that are being suppressed.